Steven Kwan Player Props: Guardians vs. Rockies

-The Cleveland Guardians and Steven Kwan, who went 1-for-5 last time in action, take on Austin Gomber and the Colorado Rockies at Progressive Field, Monday at 6:10 PM ET.
+Steven Kwan -- with a slugging percentage of .270 in his past 10 games, including no home runs) -- will be in action for the Cleveland Guardians against the Colorado Rockies, with Ryan Feltner on the mound, on April 25 at 6:10 PM ET.

-He had a one-hit performance in his previous game (1-for-5) against the Marlins.
+He strung together three hits (going 3-for-4 with a double) in his last appearance against the Rockies.

 Steven Kwan Game Info & Props vs. the Rockies